 If more than seven days have passed, turn off recurring billing.
-This prevents your subscription from renewing at the end of its term.
+Turning off recurring billing prevents your subscription from renewing at the end of its term.
 You keep access to your products and services for the remainder of your subscription.
-If you have an annual subscription and are paying monthly, you are charged each month for the remainder of your subscription term.
+If you have an annual subscription and are paying monthly, you're charged each month for the remainder of your subscription term.

 If you don't have a billing profile